AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 If yes, goto Step Two.
 If no, goto Fallback.

-### Step Two - Request TXT record from the DNS System
+### Step Two - Request TXT record from the DNS System.

 Does the DNS system return a DNSSEC validating response?